NHL Rumors: Blackhawks, Canucks, Compliance Buyouts, More

 With questions surrounding the salary cap for next season and a longer delay likely to affect the numbers next year, buzz in some circles, including from Brian Burke, is that one solution could be the “compliance buyout” the NHL used last time the league went on a long break.

 The compliance buyout follows the same rules as a standard buyout, only the compliance buyouts do not count against the salary cap.
-When the NHL offered this in the 2013 and 2014 off-seasons, 18 teams took advantagd and names like Christian Ehrhoff, Brad Richards, Ilya Bryzgalov, and Vincent Lecavalier were on the list.
+When the NHL offered this in the 2013 and 2014 off-seasons, 18 teams took advantage and names like Christian Ehrhoff, Brad Richards, Ilya Bryzgalov, and Vincent Lecavalier were on the list.

 Related: NHL Rumors: Oilers, Blues, Blackhawks, Seattle Expansion Changes